 1. Use the Highest Heat Setting

 I don’t know about you, but I enjoy staying in the 350F to 425F.
 It’s my comfort zone when cooking or baking, and it can sometimes be hard for me to go any lower or higher than that.
 But with pizza, you don’t really have a choice.
+So what temperature to bake pizza?

 Pizza should be cooked hot and fast.
 It shouldn’t take 20 minutes (or more) like some pizza boxes state.
 Turn up your oven to 500F and let the oven work its magic on your pizza dough.
 Keep in mind that the oven must be preheated before placing your pizza inside.